 Orthodontics is a speciality in dentistry that involves straightening teeth and correcting malocclusions (incorrect bites).
 Dental braces are an orthodontic appliance which can be used to straighten teeth and correct incorrect bites.
 They can be fixed to the teeth or be removable.
-The braces gradually move the teeth to into a more satisfying position, improving appearance, function and can make cleaning the teeth easier.
+The braces gradually move the teeth into into a more satisfying position, improving appearance, function and can make cleaning the teeth easier.

 Who Needs Braces?

 Braces can be needed for a number of reasons:

 - Squint teeth

 - Teeth that cause damage to the roof of your mouth or tongue